masbug/flysystem-google-drive-ext/README.md

 TeamDrive support was implemented by Maximilian Ruta - [Deltachaos](https://github.com/Deltachaos).

-Adapter rewrite for Flysystem V2 and various fixes were implemented by [erikn69](https://github.com/erikn69).
+Adapter rewrite for Flysystem V2 and various fixes were implemented by Erik Niebla - [erikn69](https://github.com/erikn69).